 My goal as a researcher is to discover those wants and needs through inquiry and observation.
 Only by listening do we get to the emotion behind one’s actions.
 Only by observing can we see how they feel, or how they struggle.
 Only through empathy can the best designs emerge.

 My UX strategy incorporates the three key concepts of integrated design, lean UX and metrics.
 These help to focus design efforts on creating innovative solutions.

-Metrics are the signals that show whether a strategy is working or not.
-Success isn’t fully realized, and you can’t learn from your failures unless they’re measured.
+Metrics show whether a strategy is working or not.
+Success can’t be realized, and you can’t learn from your failures unless they’re measured.
 Establishing them early and tying them to design decisions is vital.

 These are fundamental principles that influence how I design:

 —Understanding the underlying problem before attempting to solve it.

 —Being mindful of the people by creating a positive and enjoyable experience.